karafka/karafka-testing/README.md

 - `#publish_for_karafka` - this method will "send" message to the consumer instance.

+**Note:** Messages sent using the `#publish_for_karafka` method won't be sent to Kafka.
+They will be "virtually" delegated to the created consumer instance so your specs can run without Kafka setup.

 ```ruby
 RSpec.describe InlineBatchConsumer do
   # This will create a consumer instance with all the settings defined for the given topic